-- Ensure coordination of services and supports with the A-G Diploma Program Pupil Services and Attendance Counselor (high school only) and other designated staff. - Ensure that all school staff have read and follow: - o REF-6554-Opening Day Procedures: Supplemental Guide and Updates - BUL-6718-Educational Rights and Guidelines for Youth in Foster Care, Experiencing Homelessness and/or Involved in the Juvenile Justice System - o BUL-6231-Discipline Foundation Policy - o BUL-6730-A Multi-Tiered System of Support Framework for the Student Support and Progress Team - o REF-43782-Implementing a Multi-Tiered System of Supports Framework - Ensure that schools implement a tiered system of support to address student attendance. - Ensure that school staff are trained and have access to LAUSD student information systems such as MyData, MiSiS, Focus, and Elevate, as well as classroom referrals to help identify and monitor/track at-promise students. - Ensure that transition programs are in place to support incoming students and matriculating students as they adjust to their new classroom and school environments. - Ensure that the school climate welcomes and invites parent involvement through a parent center, parent conferences, parent meetings, personalized phone calls to parents, and that selected staff makes home visits when necessary to engage parents in their student's educational needs. - Ensure that there is a multidisciplinary team that looks at student and school data on attendance, withdrawal and dropout information to make decisions at the school regarding student intervention programs and policies. - Ensure the multidisciplinary team consists of appropriate non-classroom personnel, such as, Pupil Services and Attendance Counselor, Psychiatric Social Worker, deans, and APSCS and other designated staff.
+- BUL-6730 A Multi-Tiered System of Support Framework for the Student Support and Progress Team - o REF-43782 Implementing a Multi-Tiered System of Supports Framework - Pupil Services and Attendance SharePoint Due Diligence Efforts- Steps to Follow Prior to Withdrawing Students Quick Guide.pdf - AllDoc - Ensure that schools implement a tiered system of support to address student attendance. - Ensure that school staff are trained and have access to LAUSD student information systems such as MyData, MiSiS, Focus, and Elevate, as well as classroom referrals to help identify and monitor/track at-promise students. - Ensure that transition programs are in place to support incoming students and matriculating students as they adjust to their new classroom and school environments. - Ensure that the school climate welcomes and invites parent involvement through a parent center, parent conferences, parent meetings, personalized phone calls to parents, and that selected staff makes home visits when necessary to engage parents in their student's educational needs. - Ensure that there is a multidisciplinary team that looks at student and school data on attendance, withdrawal, and dropout information to make decisions at the school regarding student intervention programs and policies. - Ensure the multidisciplinary team consists of appropriate non-classroom personnel, such as, Pupil Services and Attendance Counselor, Psychiatric Social Worker, deans, and APSCS and other designated staff.